-We would be grateful to here from you regarding any issue related to nail health, chemotherapy and polybalm.
+We would be grateful to here from you regarding any issue related to nail health, chemotherapy and Polybalm.
 After checking for authenticity we will post both the positive and negative comments.
-Please free to email us directly (firstname.lastname@example.org) or complete the form on the contacts page.
+Please free to email us directly ([email protected]) or complete the form on the contact page.

 I wanted to contact you to advise that very sadly, after a 7 year battle against prostate cancer which spread to his bladder and bones, my beloved husband (Chris) very sadly died in mid-November.